Five Quotes About Hunting Cape Buffalo

 It’s difficult to put into words the appeal of hunting the great buffalo of Africa ,but make no mistake; they demand respect.
 The following quotes hammer home the reality of hunting Cape Buffalo, but those that have done it and survived will tell you the risk is worth the reward.

-“It wasn’t going to be play, shooting that buffalo.
-If he charged us in the dark, we couldn’t; suddenly decided we didn’t like big game hunting and go back to camp.
-The buffalo would shove all his chips in the pot.
+“It wasn’t going to be a game, shooting that buffalo.
+If he charged us in the dark, we couldn’t suddenly decide we didn’t like big game hunting and go back to camp.
+The buffalo would put all his chips in the pot.
 It would be either his life or ours.”

 -Ralph Hammer